Perfect Reconstruction Two-Channel Filter Banks on Arbitrary Graphs

 In \cite{crovella2003graph}, Crovella and Kolaczyk constructed a series of simple functions on each neighbourhood of every vertex so that they are compactly supported and have zero integral over the entire vertex set.
 They refer to these functions as graph wavelet functions.
 Coifman and Maggioni proposed the concept of diffusion wavelets and use diffusion as a smoothing and scaling tool to enable coarse graining and multiscale analysis in \cite{coifman2006diffusion}.
 Gavish et al. \cite{gavish2010multiscale} first constructed multiscale wavelet-like orthonormal bases on hierarchical trees.
 They proved that function smoothness with respect to a metric induced by the tree is equivalent to approximate sparsity.
 Hammond et al. \cite{hammond2011wavelets} constructed wavelet transforms in the graph domain based on the spectral graph theory, and they presented a fast Chebyshev polynomial approximation algorithm to improve efficiency.
 In follow-up work, they also built an almost tight wavelet frame based on the polynomial filters \cite{tay2017almost}.
 In \cite{shuman2015spectrum}, Shuman et al. proposed filters adapted to the distribution of graph Laplacian eigenvalues, leading to atoms with better discriminatory power.
 Inspired by the first-order spline filters in classical signal processing, Ekambaram et al. designed a class of critically sampled and perfect recontruction spline wavelets, and was later extended to higher-order and exponential spline filters by Kotzagiannidis and Dragotti \cite{ekambaram2015spline, kotzagiannidis2019splines}.
 In \cite{narang2012perfect}, Narang and Ortega designed perfect reconstruction two-channel filter banks on bipartite graphs based on the spectral folding phenomenon.
 For non-bipartite graphs, they proposed an algorithm that can decompose any graph into a series of bipartite subgraphs, thereby extending the design to arbitrary graphs.
-Further, they constructed the biorthogonal wavelet filter banks of polynomial filters, i.e, all the filters are polynomials of the Laplacian, in the follow-up work \cite{narang2013compact}.
+In the follow-up work \cite{narang2013compact}, they constructed a class of biorthogonal wavelet filter banks on bipartite graphs, where all filters are polynomials in the Laplacian matrix.